Back to blog

 That sequence matters because the SaaS market is moving from "AI features" toward products where agents perform work.
 Deloitte's 2026 software outlook describes pressure from AI-native companies, new pricing models, enterprise-grade infrastructure needs, and governance gaps.
 Gartner has also forecast that task-specific agents will be embedded in a much larger share of enterprise applications by the end of 2026.
 For established SaaS teams, the question is no longer whether AI belongs in the roadmap.
 The harder question is which workflows deserve agentic redesign and which features should stay conventional.

 If you are evaluating a first agent-enabled workflow, start with NextPage's AI Agent Readiness Assessment.
 It helps score workflow clarity, data readiness, integration access, and human-review controls before product teams commit engineering budget.
+Teams that already have a use case can pair that score with the AI implementation roadmap to move from idea, to prototype, to production rollout without skipping evaluation gates.

 Quick Answer: AI-Native SaaS Modernization